hhruszka/kubex/README.md

-cnfexec is a command line application that executes commands in all containers in a given namespace or in a selected pod.
+cnfexec is a command line application that executes commands and/or scripts in all containers in a given namespace or in a selected pod.

 ### Usage
 ```